 Then capitalize on it.
 Don’t be afraid to stand out.
 After all, you are trying to be No. 1…

-The one rule is: make sure that whatever the photo or gimmick are, they are of relevancy to your startup.
+The one rule is: make sure that whatever the photo or gimmick are, they are relevant to your startup.

 Even if at first sight the relevancy is unclear, it’s ok.
 You are presenting live, right?
 Share your story.
 People would like it.
-Just make sure to tell it in an engaging and brief manner.
-Make sure to master this art before storytelling on stage…
+Just be sure to tell your story in a brief and engaging manner.
+Make sure to master the art of storytelling beforehand…

 If you wish to schedule online mentoring sessions with us, you are welcome to contact us.